Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Linear Analysis II

 \section{Linear Analysis II}

-In this section, we prove the global version of the results of \S 3 and \S 4.
-This is done by patching together local solutions and estimates to obtain global in space solutions and estimates.
+In this section, we prove the global-in-space version of the results of \S 3.
+This is done by patching together local solutions and estimates to obtain global-in-space solutions and estimates.
 The following result proves the well-posedness of the IBVP for the linearized problem, allowing for loss-of-derivatives.